Visheshbons/self-driving-car/README.md

 ### City

-This is a newly added game mode, which accually has AI implemented in it. \
+This is a newly added game mode, which is also an AI trainer. \
+To use as a gamemode, simply press the `I wanna drive!` button, and you will spawn in a green car! \
 This also happens to be the only gamemode with drifting in it. \
-To use the AI, just fork this repo, go to `Test/main.js`, and change the constant `N` to any number other than 1 to spawn AI. \
-Be careful though!
+Be careful though, as your car goes _fast_, and also drifts a _lot_.

 ## Some good starter `bestBrain`s
 One is: